Kostiantynivka: Russian invasion of Ukraine

+Kostiantynivka Professional Construction Lyceum after the Russian missile strike in May 2022.

+Attack on Kostiantynivka in September 2023.

 Beginning on 24 February 2022, Russia began its invasion of Ukraine.
 In the first few hours of the all-out war, Kostiantynivka was struck by missiles targeting a local military base.
 The area was occasionally shelled and bombarded during the first phase of Russia's invasion.
 Kostiantynivka saw more bombardment in the second phase of the war, in which the Russians focused their attacks on eastern Ukraine.
 Kostiantynivka saw heavy shelling and missile attacks, targeting fuel depots and power plants.
 As it was near the frontlines, residents of the city could hear shelling and fighting daily.
 The city remained under Ukrainian control, but suffered from Russian strikes.

 Russia reported on 20 March 2022 that Kostiantynivka had been hit by a Russian hypersonic Kinzhal missile, hitting a fuel depot and causing a fire in the city, and the information was confirmed by U.S. president Joe Biden.

 Kostiantynivka was also shelled by the Russian Armed Forces on 17 September 2022, causing five civilian casualties and extensive destruction in the city.

 A further five or more civilians were killed on 24 March 2023, when a missile fired from an S-300 anti-aircraft system hit a local so-called "invincibility point"—a humanitarian support center—in Kostiantynivka.

 On 6 September 2023, a missile struck an open-air market in the middle of the day, killing 17 civilians, including a child, and injuring at least 32.
 The New York Times later reported that "evidence strongly suggests the catastrophic strike was the result of an errant Ukrainian air defense missile fired by a Buk launch system".